100thCoin/AccuracyCoin/README.md

 ### Controller Clocking
   1: The controller was read the way a US-released NES / AV Famicom should read controllers.
   2: The controller was read the way a Famicom should read controllers.

+# Removed Tests
+In case you are running an old version of this ROM and are still looking for an explanation of the error codes:

+### RMW $2007 Extra Write
+  (Removed due to several revision G PPUs failing this test.
+More research is needed.)
+  1: A Read-Modify-Write instruction to address $2007 should perform an extra write where the low byte of the PPU address written is the result of the Read-Modify-Write instruction.
+  2: This extra write should not occur when "v" is pointing to Palette RAM.
+(An extra write still might occur, but that's not the one we're testing for.)
+  3: If "v" is pointing to Palette RAM, this extra write should not get written to the nametable.